Archive News: Africa's New Super Park

 Minister Moosa said South Africa's President Thabo Mbeki, Mozambican President Joachim Chissano, and Zimbabwe's President Robert Mugabe would sign the Treaty on 9 December in Mozambique.
 The date for the signing ceremony was decided at last week's quarterly bilateral meeting between Presidents Mbeki and Chissano.

-The signing ceremony will seal a two-year process of intensive preparations for the establishment of the 35 00 000-hectare Park, which will span over South Africa's Kruger National Park, Mozambique's Limpopo National Park and the Gonarezhou National Park in Zimbabwe.
+The signing ceremony will seal a two-year process of intensive preparations for the establishment of the 35 00 000-hectare park, which will span over South Africa's Kruger National Park, Mozambique's Limpopo National Park and the Gonarezhou National Park in Zimbabwe.

 It will also mark another success story in the establishment of a number of transfontier parks in the Southern African region.
 For example: Ai-Ais/ Richtersveld with Namibia, Maloti-Drakensberg with Lesotho and Kgalagadi Transfontier with Botswana.

-South Africa has launched a three-year operation to release thousands of wildlife from the Kruger National Park (KNP) to Mozambique's Limpopo National Park (LNP) as part of the development of the Transfrontier Park.
+South Africa has launched a three-year operation to release thousands of wildlife from Kruger National Park (KNP) to Mozambique's Limpopo National Park (LNP) as part of the development of the Transfrontier Park.

-The first translocation was conducted in October last year when Minister Moosa handed over 40 elephants to the Mozambican Minister of Tourism, Mr Fernando Sumbana.
+The first translocation was conducted in October last year when Minister Moosa handed over 40 Elephants to the Mozambican Minister of Tourism, Mr Fernando Sumbana.
 To date, 1 130 animals have been translocated.

 'The Great Limpopo Transfrontier Park is a demonstration of the three governments' commitment to the sustainable development of the African continent through regional co-operation, the cornerstone of the New Partnership for Africa's Development (NEPAD),' said Minister Moosa.